cagta/cagta/README.md

 ---

 ### Did you check that ?

-If you are looking for someone who has 3+ year experience, who appreciates the diversity, who is the both seeker and the early adaptor of the new technologies, let’s have a talk.

 If you are curious reader like me you would like to follow my newsletter.
 In this newsletter, you will get a list of interesting links from me.
 You can expect to see different topics including technology, entrepreneurship, software engineering practices but not limited to those.